karx1/site/content/blog/discord.md

  - [Arch Build System - ArchWiki](https://wiki.archlinux.org/title/Arch_Build_System#Retrieve_PKGBUILD_source)
  - [Discord - ArchWiki](https://wiki.archlinux.org/title/Discord#Discord_asks_for_an_update_not_yet_available_in_the_repository)

-As always, if you have any questions, feel free to [shoot me an email](mailto:yash@karx.xyz)!
+As always, if you have any questions, feel free to contact me!